Small Cottage Garden Ideas

 A fence creates a visual and literal boundary to frame the entire garden.

-I like to site the fence about a foot from the outside edge of the garden so that I can have flowers blooming on both sides of it.
-That way the fence looks like it is part of the garden.
+I like to place the fence about a foot from the outside edge of the garden so I can have flowers blooming on both sides of it.

 For the cottage garden look, a natural picket fence made of wood acknowledges tradition.